-The THEA CV Pilot aims to meet the purposes set forth in the USDOT's Broad Agency Announcement (BAA) to advance and enable safe, interoperable, networked wireless communications among vehicles, the infrastructure, and travelers' personal communications devices and to make surface transportation safer, smarter, and greener.
+The Tampa Hillsborough Expressway Authority (THEA) Connected Vehicle (CV) Pilot aims to meet the purposes set forth in the United States Department of Transportation's (USDOT's) Broad Agency Announcement (BAA) to advance and enable safe, interoperable, networked wireless communications among vehicles, and the infrastructure and to make surface transportation safer, smarter, and greener.
 The THEA CV Pilot aims to demonstrate the kinds of improvements that can be made in an urban environment, with Tampa's Central Business District (CBD) as the example site.
 THEA is deploying site-tailored collections of applications that address specific local needs while laying a foundation for additional local/regional deployment, and providing transferable lessons learned for other prospective deployers across the nation.